 I often get asked, “How can I help someone in Africa with their project?”
-If they are not a registered charity, nor registered in Canada, you will either just give them the money (which has a host of other implications), or you suggest they become registered.
+Firstly, the project needs to be a registered charity.
+Secondly, in most cases, it needs to be registered in your country i.e Canada.
+If not, the alternative is to just give them the money (which has a host of other implications), or you suggest they become registered.

 Without following the rules and regulations of managing a charity, the chances of you receiving donor support is slim.
 For many reasons, one of which is you won’t be able to issue a tax receipt.